-1.7 Rhode Island Cooperative Extension - Cooperative Extension is the educational extension/outreach program administered by CELS that is a Land Grant program of the United States Department of Agriculture (USDA) authorized by the Smith Lever Act of 1914, as amended, in cooperation with the State of Rhode Island and the University.
-Rhode Island Cooperative Extension has an extensive program of educational public service, based on agreement with the National Institute of Food and Agriculture (NIFA), of the USDA in Washington, D.C.
-(See Rhode Island General Laws Chapter 2-3 and University Manual Section 3.51.10)

-- 1.7.1 Rhode Island Cooperative Extension shall maintain liaison with the Council for Outreach (See University Manual Section 5.35.10) - 1.7.2 The Rhode Island 4-H Program for youth education shall be administered by CELS as part of Rhode Island Cooperative Extension programming. - 1.7.3 In concert with USDA-NIFA priorities and funding, Cooperative Extension shall maintain cooperative multi-state extension programming efforts.
+- 1.7 Rhode Island Cooperative Extension Cooperative Extension is the educational extension/outreach program administered by CELS and is a Land Grant Program funded through NIFA authorized by the Smith-Lever Act of 1914, as amended, in cooperation with the State of Rhode Island and the University.
+Rhode Island Cooperative Extension has an extensive program of educational public service, based on agreement with the NIFA.
+(See Rhode Island General Laws Chapter 2-3 and University Manual Section 3.51.10) - 1.7.1 Rhode Island Cooperative Extension shall maintain liaison with the Council for Outreach (See University Manual Section 5.35.10) - 1.7.2 The Rhode Island 4-H Program for youth education shall be administered by CELS as part of Rhode Island Cooperative Extension programming. - 1.7.3 In concert with USDA-NIFA priorities and funding and consistent with state and regional needs, Rhode Island Cooperative Extension shall maintain multi-state extension programming efforts as well as efforts integrated with research.